 8. Why did you choose this apartment/neighborhood?

-“This is an opportunity to be complementary,” offers Bateman.
+“This is an opportunity to be complimentary,” Bateman says.
 “Don’t bog down your response with a blow-by-blow description of the 30 apartments that you saw before this one, or that it is the only one you could afford.”

 9. What was your last interaction with an attorney?

-"The best answer is, of course, 'My lawyer brother-in-law and I had Thanksgiving dinner together,' but if you do have something behind you, be honest," says Dean Roberts, an attorney with Norris McLaughlin.
+"The best answer is, of course, 'My lawyer brother-in-law and I had Thanksgiving dinner together,' but if you do have something behind you, be honest," Roberts says.
 "Temper your answer, though," he says.
 "Go with something like, 'I was unjustly sued by someone, we were able to resolve it quickly and cleanly and fortunately I've never had any legal involvement since."

 You want to give a clean, simple explanation that proves you are reasonable and weren't the source of the problem.
-But remember, "Litigation is not a scarlet letter, especially for certain businesses," says Roberts.
+But remember, "Litigation is not a scarlet letter, especially for certain businesses," Roberts says.

 It’s worth doing an online search of your name before an interview to see what information comes up.
 Be prepared to answer questions related to the results.